deesclouds/technical-questions/css-interview-questions.md

 ## Questions:

-- [x] What is a CSS selectior specificity and how does it work?
+- [x] What is a CSS selector specificity and how does it work?
 - **Explanation:**
 - **Use:**
 - **Example:**